SOCIAL MEDIA MARKETING

 If you don’t want to break up an awesome discussion that’s going down in your group, there are ways to communicate important things to your members outside of the typical conversation thread.

-Use the Group Announcement Feature.
+For example: Use the Group Announcement Feature.

 Up to once a week, you can blast email announcements to members.
 Send promotions, reiterate policies, ask people to invite their friends, suggest key discussions, and distribute reminders, promotions, and valuable content.

-Send direct messages to key members of your group.
+Send direct messages to key members of your group

 If members allow for it in their settings, contact peeps directly.
 Ask power players, brand advocates, promising contributors, and industry thought leaders to get involved in extra special ways.